umbraco/HacktoberfestActivityLog/README.md

 And example of a participation entry is:

-- 2022-10-04 - Paula Philips - Blog post - [How to get started contributing to Umbraco](https://example.com) - Wrote a blog post describing my first time doing a code contribution to Umbraco
+- `- 2022-10-04 - Paula Philips - Blog post - [How to get started contributing to Umbraco](https://example.com) - Wrote a blog post describing my first time doing a code contribution to Umbraco`

 So the rough format is (feel free to adapt where needed): `Date - Name - Type of low/no-code contribution - Link - Description`.